Cray-HPE/canu/readme.md

 CANU is under active development, therefore things are changing on a daily basis.
 Expect commands to change and tests to fail while CANU trends towards stability.

 Currently CANU can check the firmware version of a single Aruba switch, or the firmware version of multiple Aruba switches on the network.
+CANU can also check the cabling of a single switch using LLDP.

 Future versions will allow CANU to check switch configurations and network wiring.

 # Testing

-To test CANU run:
+To run the full set of tests, linting, and coverage map run:

 ```bash
 $ nox
 ```

+To run just tests run `nox -s tests` or to just run linting use `nox -s lint`.
+To rerun a session without reinstalling all testing dependencies use the `-rs` flag instead of `-s`.

 # Changelog